Family world travel, it is possible!

 I fished James out of the Nile while I was touring solo in Egypt in 2000, since then we have packed in, a 12 month round the world trip, the Inca trail, the Trans Siberian, an engagement at Machu Pichu a wedding in Sri Lanka, scuba diving, trekking and exploring all over the world.

-Our travel style has included backpacking (tips on backpacking with kids here), luxury resorts, camping, glamping, package holidays and small group adventure holidays over the years, all have a place and suit different needs and situations.You won’t find any travel snobbery here.
+Our travel style has included backpacking (tips on backpacking with kids here), luxury resorts, camping, glamping, cruise ships, package holidays and small group adventure holidays over the years, all have a place and suit different needs and situations.You won’t find any travel snobbery here.

 We have some great travel horror stories, some will make your hair curl, yet we still have an insatiable thirst for more.
 Travel with children may make us adapt and change our travel style even more, stick with us and find out!